 The university’s Disability Resources and Services office assists veterans with physical or mental disabilities and student-veterans have access to the Temple Veterans Association (TVA), a student organization run by student-veterans that hosts guest speakers and organizes career fairs, employer panels and networking and social events.

 Temple has been nationally recognized for its support of veteran students, faculty and staff.
-For the fifth consecutive year, the university was named to G.I Jobs Magazine's Military Friendly Schools list recognizing the top 20 percent of colleges, universities and trade schools that offer the most support to America’s military servicemembers and veterans and is No.24 on U.S. News & World Report's list of Best Colleges for Veterans.
+For the sixth consecutive year, the university was named to G.I Jobs Magazine's Military Friendly Schools list recognizing the top 20 percent of colleges, universities and trade schools that offer the most support to America’s military service members and veterans and designated by U.S. News & World Report's list of Best Colleges for Veterans.
 The list is compiled through extensive research and a data-driven survey of more than 12,000 schools nationwide approved by the U.S. Department of Veterans Affairs.